sound-data/DEER-Prototypes-EnergyPlus/commercial measures/SWSV020-01 CLRM/scripts/README.md

 No additional python packages are need.

-The script needs to be edited to point to the results as indicated below:
+The script needs to be edited to point to the results as indicated, note the use of forward slahes:

 def main():